code-craft-igt-1/stream-line-vivekantonyo/README.md

 Receiver --> |statistics|C((Output))
 ```

-The Sender processes simulated sensor data and outputs line-by-line to the console.
+The Sender simulates and processes data from sensors.
+It sends data line-by-line to the console, in a format that it defines.
 The Receiver inputs this data and computes statistics.

 The Sender sends data to the Receiver using [console redirection and pipes](https://ss64.com/nt/syntax-redirection.html).